mimmackattack/comp20-kmimmack/mapchat/README.md

 #README

-1. So far, geolocation works and it sends and gets location data from the given URL properly.
+1. Geolocation works and it sends and gets location data from the given URL properly.
 CSS has been added and Google Maps work is nearly done.
 Markers are placed and display information properly.
-Still needs more info to display when clicking on markers, and the spot marking yourself needs to look different.
+Marker for self is unique and distance info now displays properly.
+All requirements are implemented.

 2. Have not collaborated with anyone on the assignment.
 Resources used so far include:
    - https://developers.google.com/maps/documentation/javascript/tutorial